-They released a second album in 1983 – The Fucking Cunts Treat Us Like Pricks – which was banned by many British retailers, with copies were seized by police in Manchester who charged a record shop with displaying “Obscene Articles For Publication For Gain”.
+They released a second album in 1983 – The Fucking Cunts Treat Us Like Pricks – which was banned by many British retailers when copies were seized by police in Manchester who charged a record shop (Eastern Bloc) with displaying “obscene articles for publication for gain”.

 Ation was replaced by Bambi (ex-Discharge) while Smith was replaced by Simon Middlehurst.
 Both departed again after a short time.